drewwebster/Automatic-Youtube-Reddit-Text-To-Speech-Video-Generator-and-Uploader/README.md

 <h2>Why Am I releasing this?</h2>
 The motivation behind this project was to “bank” on YouTube advertisement money by spamming YouTube with a large quantity of these videos and then sitting back and letting the ad money build up.
 In reality, I had not done my research well enough and it turns out that recent policy changes meant that channels comprising of mainly Text-To-Speech videos were flagged as “automated content” which would mean that I would likely fail to be approved for monetization: in the case that I do pass the monetization test, my individual videos could still be demonetized.
+However saying this, this policy change is unclear and I am unsure whether it it is definite that you will not be able to get monetization.
 With active server costs £32 a month and no guarantee that these videos will ever make money I decided it would be best to let the project go so I can work on new things in the future.
 Hence the reason why I am uploading it to GitHub.

 <h2>Dependencies</h2>